A tanker plane is missing in Oregon as Western wildfires spread

 A single-pilot tanker plane disappeared in eastern Oregon while fighting one of the many wildfires spreading across several Western states, and the search has come up empty so far, authorities said Friday.

-The plane went missing Thursday while fighting the Falls Fire, near the town of Seneca on the edge of the Malheur National Forest.
-The blaze has grown to 219 square miles (567 kilometers) and is 55% contained, the government website InciWeb shows.
+The plane contracted by the U.S. Bureau of Land Management went missing Thursday while fighting the Falls Fire, near the town of Seneca on the edge of the Malheur National Forest.
+The blaze has grown to 219 square miles (567 square kilometers) and is 55% contained, the government website InciWeb shows.

-Thomas Kyle-Milward, spokesperson for Northwest Incident Management Team 8, said authorities received the last communications from the single-pilot aircraft around 6:53 p.m.
+Thomas Kyle-Milward, spokesperson for Northwest Incident Management Team 8, said authorities received a report of a missing aircraft around 6:53 p.m.
 Thursday.
 The pilot was the only person on board.

 Climate change is increasing the frequency of lightning strikes as the region endures recording-breaking heat and bone-dry conditions.
-Overall, more than 1,500 square miles (4,000 square kilometers) have burned so far this summer in the U.S. Pacific Northwest, and more wildfires have spread in western Canada, filling the skies with smoke and haze.
+More than 110 active fires covering 2,800 square miles (7,250 square kilometers) were burning in the U.S. on Friday, according to the National Interagency Fire Center.

 In California, more than 130 structures have been destroyed and thousands more remain threatened by the state's largest active wildfire.
 The Park Fire started Wednesday when a man pushed a burning car into a gully in Chico and then calmly blended in with others fleeing the scene, authorities said.
 A 42-year-old suspect was arrested early Thursday and held without bail pending a Monday arraignment, officials said.